mrharmonies/orange-infected-wound-trained-model/README.md

-## Welcome to orange-infected-wound-trained-model GitHub Pages

 # introduction

 orange-infected-wound-trained-model is a supervised trained Neural Network model, trained to categorize images of wound as **infected wound** or **clean wound**.
 This trained model is to be use within **Orange Data Mining program**.
-Simply load

 # usage